774252326/sinyang/analyzer/analyzer/ReadMe.txt

 ActiveX Controls
     The application includes support to use ActiveX controls.

-Printing and Print Preview support
-    The application wizard has generated code to handle the print, print setup, and print preview commands by calling member functions in the CView class from the MFC library.

 Split Window
     The application wizard has added support for splitter windows for your application documents.